capistrano/sshkit/README.md

 ```

 Certain commands will require that no spaces exist between a string and what you want hidden.
-Because SSHKIT will include a space between each argument of execute, this can be dealt with by wrapping both in redact:
+Because SSHKIT will include a whitespace between each argument of `execute`, this can be dealt with by wrapping both in redact:

 ```ruby
 # lib/capistrano/tasks/systemd.rake